-Local Area Plan - A comprehensive neighbourhood plan that identifies objectives and action items, including proposed policies for the future growth and development of an existing neighbourhood or select area (refer to Section F1(2)(a)(vii).
-(Revised -Bylaw No. 9855 - December 19, 2022)
+Local Area Plan - A comprehensive neighbourhood plan that identifies objectives and action items, including proposed policies for the future growth and development of an existing neighbourhood or select area (refer to Section F1.2(vii)).

 mode share - The percentage of travelers using a particular type of transportation or number of trips using said type.